 Real writers do something the model can't.
 They make a choice.
 They prefer one word to another not because it's statistically most likely but because it's right.
 They cut the safe sentence and replace it with the strange one.
 They kill the symmetry.
 They let a paragraph end on the unexpected beat.

-Those moves require a point of view — an internal sense of what's true and what's interesting that overrides the average.
+Those moves require a point of view.
+An internal sense of what's true and what's interesting that overrides the average.
 The model has no such thing.
 It has no point of view.
 It cannot prefer.
 It can only generate the most likely, then sand it smooth.

 The reason ChatGPT sounds the same to everyone is that it's giving everyone the average answer.
 The average answer is, by definition, no one's actual answer.